anbadrin/anatomical-structures-app/README.md

 # AnatomicalStructuresApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.
+This project is deployed on github pages on the url: [Anatomical Structures](https://anbadrin.github.io/anatomical-structures-app/)

 ## Development server